kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 }
 ```

 The `createStack` task does 2 things.

 First it executes a `copy` task.
 The `copy` task prepares a set of parameters to be passed to CloudFormation Template.
 It copies a template file into `build/parameters.json` while interpolating
 a `$bucketname` symbol to the value specified in the `rootProject/gradle.properties` file.

-The `doLast` section calls `exec` task which executes
-an external bash script file
+Secondly it executes a `exec` task which executes an external bash script file
 [`awscli-cooked.sh`](./awscli-cooked.sh) with sub-command `createStack`.
-Let's have a look at the code fragment of which is executed:
+Let's have a look at the code fragment:

 ```
 sub_createStack() {